normj/ServerlessTODOListTutorial/DotnetTryMaterial/ASP.NETCoreFrontend/WebIdentity.md

 By default the UI login pages available in ASP.NET Core are for the SQL Server Entity Framework provider.
 To use our Cognito ASP.NET Core provider we need to add custom login pages that uses the `CognitoUser` class.

-The simplest way to get the Cognito UI working is to copy the [Areas](https://github.com/aws/aws-aspnet-cognito-identity-provider/tree/master/samples/Samples/Areas) directory from the sample provided in the [ASP.NET Core Identity Provider for Amazon Cognito](https://github.com/aws/aws-aspnet-cognito-identity-provider) repository to the `ServerlessTODOList.Frontend`.
+The simplest way to get the Cognito UI working is to copy the <a href="https://github.com/aws/aws-aspnet-cognito-identity-provider/tree/master/samples/Samples/Areas" target="_blank">Areas</a> directory from the sample provided in the <a href="https://github.com/aws/aws-aspnet-cognito-identity-provider" target="_blank">ASP.NET Core Identity Provider for Amazon Cognito</a> repository to the `ServerlessTODOList.Frontend`.
 Once copied updated all of the namespaces in the files copied to the namespace used in the project.
 In this case that would be ServerlessTODOList.Frontend.

 To make this tutorial easier the **Application\IdentityScaffolding** directory in this repository has all of the files copied from the sample with the namespace